slee502/Biodiversity_in_Parks/README.md

 **Run in Visual Studio Code**
 After following the Installation instructions above:
-- Open the saved repository Visual Studio Code.
+- Open the saved repository in Visual Studio Code.
 - Run the Biodiversity_Project.ipynb file.